lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 6. **Correlation Coefficient**: The ``show_correlation`` parameter is set to ``True``, so the Pearson correlation coefficient will be displayed in the plot titles.
 This helps to quantify the strength of the relationship between the variables.

 These settings allow for the creation of scatter plots that comprehensively explore the relationships between all numeric variables in the DataFrame.
-The plots are saved in a grid format, with added best fit lines and correlation coefficients for deeper analysis.
+The plots are saved in subplots format, with added best fit lines and correlation coefficients for deeper analysis.
 The resulting images can be stored in the specified directory for future reference.

 .. code-block:: python